Colfax Cutural Center 2004/February 6, 2004

 from nature) color choices.

-"They come from what I see," Webb says
+"They come from what I see," Webb says with a

-dawn in South Bend.
+in South Bend.

-is glorious; it comes through to me that way."
+comes through to me that way."

 There was a time, though, when Webb aimed for a more literal